postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Leaving a team

 You can leave a Postman team by navigating to your [Postman Dashboard](https://go.postman.co/home), selecting your avatar in the top right, then **Account Settings**.
-Select **Team** on the left.
-You can then opt to **Leave Team**.
+Select **Teams** on the left.

 <img src="https://assets.postman.com/postman-docs/leave-team-v9.1.jpg" alt="Leave team"/>

-> If your team has [SCIM configured](/docs/administration/scim-provisioning/scim-provisioning-overview/), you must contact your Postman Team Admins to leave the team.
+Select **Leave Team** to the right of a team to leave it.
+If you're a member of an Enterprise team that has [SCIM configured](/docs/administration/scim-provisioning/scim-provisioning-overview/), you must contact a Team Admin to remove you from the team.

 When you leave a team, you no longer have access to the team's workspaces or any of the elements in them.
 You will still have access to your personal workspaces.